Bifurcation control for a ship maneuvering model with nonsmooth nonlinearities: Theoretical Analysis

-All missing terms are collected in $\calR$, including the nonlinear terms involving $u$, i.e., $uv, ur, u\psi$, from \eqref{4D_Origin}, which turn out to be irrelevant at leader order due to \cite[\S2, \S4]{SteinMacher2020}.
-Furthermore, \cite[Thm 2.3]{SteinMacher2020} implies that the third component of the transformed system \eqref{3D_transformed}, $\xi_3$, will belong to higher order terms (perturbation) as well.
-Therefore, using the shorthand $[[\cdot]]:=\cdot|\cdot|$, the relevant functions $g_1, g_2$ are
+All missing terms are collected in $\calR$, including the nonlinear terms involving $u$, i.e., $uv, ur, u\psi$, from \eqref{4D_Origin}, which turn out to be irrelevant at leading-order due to \cite[\S2, \S4]{SteinMacher2020}.
+Furthermore, \cite[Thm 2.3]{SteinMacher2020} implies that the third component of the transformed system \eqref{3D_transformed}, $\xi_3$, will belong to higher-order terms as well. {\black With these preparations, and} using the shorthand $[[\cdot]]:=\cdot|\cdot|$ {\black for the second-order modulus terms}, the relevant functions $g_1, g_2$ read